 When people are sick, they are not likely to wake up feeling particularly rested.
 One recommendation is to try to add 1 hour of sleep a night to usual sleep times, along with at least one, if not two, naps during the day.

-At a minimum, to support full recovery from an illness, people should strive to get the daily amount of recommended sleep for people their age:
+At a minimum, to support full recovery from an illness, people should strive to get the daily amount of

 - 0–3 months: 14–17 hours, including naps